Southern Cross University

 - Duration: 24 months

-Your professional expertise will be honed by completing practical assessment activities in leadership, problem solving and communication skills.
-In addition to core units, the course builds substantial expertise in an area through the completion of a research project.
+Your professional expertise will be honed by completing practical assessment activities in leadership, problem-solving and communication skills.
+In addition to core units, the course builds substantial expertise in an area through the completion of an industry research project.

-You have the option of selecting either a specialisation, which includes an industry research project, or choosing two elective units from a wide range of subjects together with the industry research project.
 The industry research project is ideal for developing extensive knowledge of an issue related to your current workplace or to a career you wish to pursue.
+A specialisation in Business Analytics and Artificial Intelligence complements the core units.

 What you will study